 Students may choose to start on any band instrument they choose.
-Although most students will find it easiest to start on flute, clarinet, trumpet, or trombone, we are allowing students to start on other instruments if they get the approval of Mr. Lundquist first.
+Although most students will find it easiest to start on flute, clarinet, trumpet, or trombone, we are allowing students to start on other instruments if they get the approval of Mr. Stedman first.
 This approval is needed to ensure the students are committed and ready to undertake the task of learning that instrument.
-Beginning Band members may choose from the following band instruments (brass, and especially LOW brass are suggested for those who are undecided.
-All band directors LOVE to have more low brass players): Flute (woodwind) Clarinet (woodwind)
+Beginning Band members may choose from the following band instruments:

 When do the 4th and 5th grade Beginning Bands meet?

 Beginners start the week of September 23rd!
 Band meets from 7:45-8:25 am in the Kirkland Middle School band room.
 Beginners will meet on Mondays, and then attend either Wednesday OR Thursday depending on the instrument they have chosen (Woodwinds and Percussion meet Wednesday, Brass meets Thursday).

 All Intermediate Band Students

 When does the 5th grade Intermediate Band meet?

 Intermediate Band starts on Tuesday, September 17th at 7:45-8:25am, in the Band Room at KiMS.
 The group meets Tuesdays and Fridays and is for students who completed Beginning Band last year.